Notice period of non executive is one month, and for executives its three months

 sreepss

-Thanks for the reply sir.
-As he is falling under the non executive carder, the notice period is one month as per the company HR policy issued by the corporate office.
-So whether he can use the redressal mechanism to sort his this out?
-Or if he's going through the labour court?
+Thank you for your response, sir.
+As he falls under the non-executive cadre, the notice period is one month as per the company's HR policy issued by the corporate office.
+Can he use the redressal mechanism to resolve this issue?
+Or should he go through the labor court?

 nathrao